 1: How do I clear the cache in Google Chrome?

-To clear the cache in Google chrome using keyboard shortcuts, simply press Ctrl+Shift+Del (Windows) or Command+Shift+Delete (Mac).
+To clear the cache in Google chrome using keyboard shortcuts, press Ctrl+Shift+Del (Windows) or Command+Shift+Delete (Mac).
 Or, select Chrome’s menu (three vertical dots) from the top-right and choose Settings > Advanced > Clear Browsing Data.
 Check the Cached images and files and select Clear Data.

 2: How do I add to Favorites in Google Chrome?

 Favorites are called bookmarks in the Google Chrome browser.
-To Bookmark a web page, simply go to the web page and select the Star in the address bar.
+To Bookmark a web page, go to the web page and select the Star in the address bar.
 Or, select menu (three dots) > Bookmarks > Bookmark This Tab.